ErfanMomeniii/tts/README.md

 # tts

-a lightweight package for converting text to speach with Go.
+a lightweight package for converting text to speech with Go.

 ## Documentation